 In the following example, multiple IEEE packages are declared in a 256x8 RAM design.
-Both std\logic\signed and std\logic\unsigned packages are included.
-In the RAM definition, the signal address\in is converted from type std\log-ic\vector to type integer using the CONV\INTEGER function, but which CONV\INTEGER function will be called?
+Both std_logic_signed and std_logic_unsigned packages are included.
+In the RAM definition, the signal address_in is converted from type std_log-ic_vector to type integer using the CONV_INTEGER function, but which CONV_INTEGER function will be called?
 SNS determines the function to use.
-The RAM definition clearly declares the std\logic\unsigned package as the source for the CONV\INTEGER function.
+The RAM definition clearly declares the std_logic_unsigned package as the source for the CONV_INTEGER function.

 '''

 library IEEE;

 use IEEE.std logic 1164.all;

-use IEEE.std logic unsigned.all;
+use IEEE.std_logic_unsigned.all;

 use IEEE.std logic arith.all;

 use IEEE.std logic signed.all;

-use IEEE.numeric std.all;
+use IEEE.numeric_std.all;

 entity FUNCTIONS is

-port (address : in std logic vector(7 downto 0);
+port (address : in std_logic_vector(7 downto 0);

 data in : in std logic vector(7 downto 0);

 data out : out std logic vector(7 downto 0);

-we : in std logic;
+we : in std_logic;

-clk: in std logic);
+clk : in std logic );

-end FUNCTIONS:
+end FUNCTIONS;

 architecture RTL of FUNCTIONS is

-type mem type is array (255 downto 0) of
+type mem_type is array (255 downto 0) of

-std logic vector (7 downto 0);
+std_logic_vector (7 downto 0);

 signal mem: mem type;

-signal address in: std logic vector(7 downto 0);
+signal address_in: std_logic_vector(7 downto 0);

 data out <= mem(IEEE.std logic unsigned.CONV INTEGER(address in));

 process (clk)

 begin

 if rising edge(clk) then

+if (we = '1') then

+mem(IEEE.std logic unsigned.CONV INTEGER(address in))

+<= data in;

+end if;

+address in <= address;

+end if;

+end process;

+end RTL;

 '''

-In this example, comparator functions from the IEEE std\logic\signed and std\logic\unsigned library packages are used.
+In this example, comparator functions from the IEEE std_logic_signed and std_logic_unsigned library packages are used.
 Depending upon the comparator called, a signed or an unsigned comparison results.
 In the assigned outputs below, the op1 and op2 functions show the valid SNS syntax for operator implementation.

 '''

 library IEEE;

 use IEEE.std logic 1164.std logic vector;

-use IEEE.std logic signed.">";
+use IEEE.std_logic_signed.">";

 use IEEE.std logic unsigned.">";

 entity OPERATORS is

 port (in1 :std logic vector(1 to 4);

 in2 :std logic vector(1 to 4);

-in3 :std logic vector(1 to 4);
+in3 :std_logic_vector(1 to 4);

 in4 :std logic vector(1 to 4);

-op1,op2 :out boolean);
+op1,op2 :out boolean );

-end OPERATORS:
+end OPERATORS;

 architecture RTL of OPERATORS is

 begin

-process (in1, in2, in3, in4)
+process(in1,in2,in3,in4)

 begin

---Example of specifying SNS
+-- Example of specifying SNS

-op1 <= IEEE.std logic signed.">"(in1,in2);
+op1 <= IEEE.std_logic_signed.">"(in1,in2);

 -- Example of specifying SNS

 op2 <= IEEE.std logic unsigned.">"(in3,in4);

 end process;

 end RTL;

 '''